Loma Linda School of Medicine (Loma Linda, CA)

 Teaching and Curriculum

 The MD program curriculum includes both classroom and clinical education, with early clinical exposure to diverse patient populations.
-The curriculum is organized into three phases: Foundations, Core Clinical, and Advanced Clinical.
+It is organized into three phases: Foundations, Core Clinical, and Advanced Clinical.
 In the Foundations phase, students learn the basic sciences, including anatomy, physiology, pharmacology, and microbiology.
-In the Core Clinical phase, students learn clinical skills and knowledge in a variety of medical specialties, including internal medicine, surgery, pediatrics, psychiatry, and obstetrics and gynecology.
+For the Core Clinical phase, students learn clinical skills and knowledge in a variety of medical specialties.
 In the Advanced Clinical phase, students have the opportunity to pursue electives in their areas of interest and participate in advanced clinical experiences.

 The PhD in Biomedical Sciences program curriculum provides students with a rigorous education in a range of scientific disciplines, including biochemistry, genetics, and microbiology.
 The program includes coursework, laboratory research, and a thesis project.
 Students have the opportunity to work with faculty members on cutting-edge research projects and gain experience in scientific writing and presentation.